mixpanel/docs/pages/docs/other-bits/privacy-and-security/export-or-delete-end-user-data.md

----
-title: "Export or Delete End User Data"
+# Export Or Delete End User Data
-slug: "export-or-delete-end-user-data"
-hidden: false
----

 Mixpanel supports account holders’ ability to request the deletion or export of end user data.